onnlucky/hotel/readme.txt

 * clean up and comment eval.c maybe remove some of it to run.c oid

-start using tlTaskPauseResuming() ... a lot more on parse errors, throw it on the task, not fatal() out ...
+start using tlTaskPauseResuming() ... a lot more

 syntax change: do symbols using 'symbol